Radio Boulevard

 What Happened to the First Power Supply? - The original AC PS that I built for SN:10662 (that's described above) was an early-2012 project.
 It was only installed in the Belmont '348 for a relatively short time because, about a year later, a mil-rad collector friend of mine was going though the "trials" of trying to design and build a new AC power supply for his BC-348-Q receiver.
 After many telephone calls that essentially went over the same things time after time, I traded the guy an already built and working AC power supply - the one that was in SN:10662 - for a nice condition BC-344-D. That solved his problem but the Belmont ended up being stored in the closet in my upstairs ham shack without a power supply for almost nine years.
 Though I have a working BC-224 and a working BC-348-Q both of these receivers are dynamotor operated.
 I wanted to pair an AC operated BC-348 with an AC operated ART-13A transmitter - sort of a "pseudo" ARC-8 station.
 Although the purist might opt for DC operation of the ARC-8 station, for Mil-Rad Net operations, the dynamotor for the BC-348 would be running for the entire net and the ART-13 dynamotor would "turn on" with each transmission made.
 The required PP-1104C 50A power supply for the dynamotors would also be running continuously during the net operations (PP-1104s are noisy.)
 AC operation for the "long hours" of a Mil-Rad Net is much easier on the ears and on the equipment.

 Parts Round-up - The only '348 I had that was close to operating condition was the primo-condition Belmont that I had restored but was now just minus an AC power supply.
 It was extracted from the closet and put on the bench.
 I had an old AC PS stripped chassis out of a "junker" '348 to start with (it was actually a flat piece of .090" aluminum.)
-I needed a power transformer - no problem, I must have at least 100 parts transformers out in the shop.
+I needed a power transformer - no problem, I must have at least 100 "parts" transformers out in the shop.
 Two chokes, some capacitors and a couple of 1N4007 diodes were also "junk box stock" items.
 The chassis that I was using already had the dynamotor terminal strip mounted.

 All filter capacitors and the two 1N4007 diodes were mounted under the chassis.
 The height of the components mounted under the chassis can't exceed the height of the dynamotor terminal strip.
 There are a few screws that project up through the dynamotor bay bottom plate which can also interfere with the PS components.
 If you maintain < 1" of height on the components underneath the chassis there shouldn't be any interference.
 Since I was duplicating the old AC PS, I used the same schematic shown above resulting the a similar component layout underneath.
 The only significant differences were the "stacked" orientation of the filter chokes and the "flat sheet metal chassis."

 The photo above shows the AC power supply installed in the Belmont BC-348-R. Notice that the lower choke is mounted to the chassis in a normal manner.
 The upper choke is mounted using two steel brackets that have the highest part of this choke just slightly lower than the top of the power transformer and both units are about .250" lower than the side rail.
 Note the twisted wires from the upper choke are routed through a grommet lined hole in the chassis along with the wires from the bottom choke.
 The four chassis mounting screws thread into bosses that increase the height of the chassis off of the receiver's cast chassis frame.
 The bosses add about .125" to the clearance available in the dynamotor bay.
+Note the position of the left-side cabinet mounting screw passing under the elevated choke.

 Pre-test and Installation - Once the PS was built, then using clip leads, I powered it up using a Powerstat to see how the voltages looked.
 I had calculated a load at around 3.3K 15W to draw 70mA at about +230vdc.
 I had +265vdc with the AC input at 120vac.
 Value of R1 calculated at about 485 ohms and about 2.5W of dissipation.
 I installed two 1K 5W WW in parallel for 500 ohms at 10W.
 Under load the PS output was +235vdc at 70mA.
 Next was the physical installation.